elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/FAIR-generics/topics/4-FAIR-in-data-policies.md

 * Benefits of FAIR data management at institutional level.
 * Implementing and adopting the FAIR principles at the institutional level.
     * See chapter 6 Implementing FAIR on D7.4 How to be FAIR with your data.
 A teaching and training handbook for higher education institutions. https://doi.org/10.5281/zenodo.6674301 (or the direct link at https://fairsfair.gitbook.io/fair-teaching-handbook/1introduction-1/2institutionalpolicies)

-## Learning outcomes
-* You are able to identify how FAIR principles can be adopted on institutional level policies.
-* You are able to describe how institutional policy commitment to the FAIR principles can strengthen policies and efforts in safeguarding research integrity.
-* You understand that writing and implementing institutional policies is a collaborative effort.
-* You recognize the importance of engaging with different policy owners from different units (e.g., IT, ethics, etc.) to develop a cohesive FAIR research data framework.
-* You know where to search for existing data (management) policies or their templates
-* You know how to make your policies more FAIR
-* You can sketch the basic elements of a FAIR data policy.
-* You can describe how are the policies properly disseminated, used and built upon

 ## Summary of Tasks / Actions